dsimmer/helios/README.md

 https://unix.stackexchange.com/questions/1800/how-to-specify-a-custom-autocomplete-for-specific-commands
 add script to your /bin
-hc -s 'executable name' 'type your command here' use -sb to have helios save the command internally instead of putting a script in your bin.
+hc -s 'executable name' 'type your command here' ???use -sb to have helios save the command internally instead of putting a script in your bin.

 hc -e /folder/path/
 to export your settings